lliss/Conductor/README.md

 to the version specified in code via the user interface.

 Conductor workflows want to cache themselves.
-Workflows in the database will be cached so that it can be retrieved from memory on sites using [memcached](http://drupal.org/project/memcache) without making additional database calls for processing.
+Workflows in the database will be cached so that they can be retrieved from memory on sites using [memcached](http://drupal.org/project/memcache) without making additional database calls for processing.

 ### 2. Activity ###